davidvilla/python-doublex/README.rst

      stub.foo().returns(True)  # interface mismatch exception
      stub.hello(1).returns(2)  # interface mismatch exception

-If you invoke an nonexistent method you will get and AttributeError exception
+If you invoke an nonexistent method you will get an ``AttributeError`` exception.

 "free" Spy
 ----------

-Hint: *Spies remember everything you did them.*
+Hint: *Spies remember everything that happens to them.*

 The free spy extends the *free Stub* functionality allowing you to assert on the invocation it receives since its creation::